davidlorius/mhproject/README.md

 Mental Health Prototype

-Prototype goal => Helkp to overcome the stigma of mental health.
+Prototype goal => Help to overcome the stigma of mental health.
 We will provide a list of therapist to our community in order that the people who need help could find some resources.
 We will help to address this systemic issue as a society.

 We will assume that everyone is running either mac or linux ubuntu.
 Windows users will run linux ubuntu under vagrant as for the class.